Kodikuu/libmatoya/README.md

 ## Code

-`libmatoya` is set up in a tree-like fashion where the code in common with all platforms is at the root of [`/src`](/src).
+`libmatoya` is set up in a tree-like fashion where code in common with all platforms is at the root of [`/src`](/src).
 From there, as you go further up the tree towards the leaves, the code becomes more platform specific.
-A major development goal is to move as much code as possible towards the root and maintain as little as possible towards the leaves. `libmatoya` never uses platform `#ifdef`s in its source, instead it uses the makefile to choose different paths through the tree depending on the platform.
+A major development goal is to move as much code as possible towards the root and maintain as little as possible towards the leaves. `libmatoya` will never `#ifdef` based on platform, instead it uses the makefile to choose different paths through the tree.

 - [`/src/windows`](/src/windows)
 - [`/src/unix`](/src/unix)